-"SIRVA" is a medical term used to describe various injuries caused by vaccines such as the flu shot, tetanus (DTAP or TDAP) shot and pneumonia shot.
+SIRVA or "Shoulder Injury Related to Vaccine Administration" is a medical term used to describe any one of the various shoulder injuries caused by vaccines such as the flu shot, tetanus shot, or the TDaP and DTaP vaccines.
 Roughly 70% of shoulder related vaccine injuries are caused by the flu shot.
-SIRVA usually occurs when the shot is injected into the deltoid, the top of the arm area or shoulder.
-It is unlikely that a vaccination given in the lower arm will cause a shoulder injury (although it can cause other injuries).
+SIRVA usually occurs when the vaccine is administered too high into the deltoid muscle at the top of the arm or shoulder.
+It is unlikely that a vaccination given lower on the arm will cause a shoulder injury (although it may cause other inflammatory injuries).

 In some cases, the shoulder pain will resolve on its own within a week or two.
-If it does not, then the pain is likely caused by a significant injury.
-A person suffering from shoulder injuries following vaccination should see her family doctor as soon as possible.
+If it does not, then the pain is likely being caused by a significant injury.
+A person suffering from one of the various shoulder injuries following vaccine should see a primary care physician as soon as possible.

-If you or your child suffered a shoulder injury caused by a flu shot or other vaccine, you may be entitled to compensation from the National Vaccine Injury Compensation Program.
+If you or a loved one has suffered one of the aforementioned shoulder injuries from a vaccine, you may be entitled to compensation from the National Vaccine Injury Compensation Program.
 For more information, please contact us for a free consultation.
-We welcome the opportunity to speak with you.